Regional service delivery

 Options under other legislation

 The following options for service delivery are governed by legislation overseen by other provincial departments.
-The department of Municipal Affairs has included the following information and links for awareness purposes only, as they are delivery options that municipalities could potentially use for municipal services.
-These options include cooperatives, partnerships, Part 9 companies, and Societies.
-For authoritative information and details about each of the options, contact the department listed for each option through the links provided in the options below.
+The information and links are delivery options that municipalities could potentially use for municipal services.
+Contact the department listed for each option for additional details.

 The Cooperatives Act allows for incorporation of an enterprise or business jointly owned by an association of members who pool their resources to satisfy their common interests.
 See more information about cooperatives.